chadn/toolchat7/docs/Architecture.md

 ## Models That Support Tool Calling

-For Tool calling to work, it needs to be supported by Lanchain, a Provider, and the Model.
+For Tool calling to work, it needs to be supported by Langchain, a Provider, and the Model.

 ### Tool Support in Langchain